Nestle, AT&T pull YouTube ads over pedophile concerns

 YouTube says it disabled comments on tens of millions of videos and deleted offending accounts and channels.

 Nestle and Fortnite maker Epic Games say they paused ads on YouTube while the company works on the issue.
-AT&T says it has removed ads until YouTube can assure that its ads aren’t associated with offensive material.
+AT&T says it has removed ads until YouTube can “protect our brand from offensive content of any kind.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.